npavkovic/svgs-to-icons/CONTRIBUTING.md

 # Contributing to svgs-to-icons

-Thank you for your interest in contributing to svgs-to-icons!
+Thank you for your interest in contributing to `svgs-to-icons`!
 This guide will help you get started.

 ## Getting Started